 Other Revenues.
-Other revenues are derived primarily from service and repair and extended warranty contracts with our existing customers.
+Other revenues are derived primarily from service and repair, extended warranty contracts and D-tect sales with our existing customers.

 We refer you to the section titled "Critical Accounting Policies and Use of Estimates-Revenue Recognition" appearing in our Form 10-K filed with the SEC on March 8, 2022.
 We also refer you to "Note 3.
 Summary of Significant Accounting Policies."